 This post may contain affiliate links, at no additional cost to you.

 For more information, see my complete disclosure HERE.

 - Stretch Velvet Fabric from New Fabrics Daily or Stretch Velvet fabric from Amazon and this Amazon seller, too (I purchased the 1-yard minimum of each color and had LOTS left over!)

 - Heavy duty thread (don’t use the embroidery thread, as pictured… do as I say, not as I did… you’ll thank me!
 LOL!)

 - Dry Polyester Packing Fiber Fill (the kinds that ‘stays put’)

 - Shredded Memory Foam

 - Rice/Small beans

-- REAL Pumpkin Stems (I purchased mine on Etsy from several different shops.
-Just search for ‘pumpkin stems’, and start saving your pumpkin stems from this year’s real pumpkins to use on next year’s velvet!)
+- REAL Pumpkin Stems (Lots of Etsy shops to choose from.
+Tip: Start saving your pumpkin stems from this year’s real pumpkins to use on next year’s velvet!)